 ACU offers merit based scholarships based on a student’s SAT/ACT score and class rank.
 According to ACU admissions, “For home-school students, we have a formula that translates your GPA into a traditional class rank.
 ACU will calculate class rank after a student has completed his/her admissions file.
 Students may increase their merit-based scholarships until May 1 of their enrolling year by testing higher on the SAT/ACT or resubmitting their senior transcripts.”

 ACU also realizes that creating a transcript from your homeschool records can be tricky.
 According to ACU, “High school curriculum often comes from multiple sources.
 Your transcript should combine these sources into one document listing the courses you’ve taken (organized by academic year), the grade you earned in each course, and the number of credits assigned to each course.
 Your transcript should also state your high school GPA on a four-point scale (do not include work completed prior to high school).”
 ACU offers a free GPA calculator to help students calculate their high school GPA.

 Dual credit is another option for homeschooled students.
 Make sure all AP courses are listed as such on your high school transcript.
 If your homeschool curriculum was exceptionally rigorous, you may wish to earn credit by exam through the College Level Examination Program (CLEP).
+Get some transcript tips.